pkimpel/retro-205/software/Burroughs-Algebraic-Compiler/tests/README.txt

     Tape image of object code produced by compiling Arithmetic1dollar.card using Algol58_Tape_TomSawyer.tape.

+ArithmeticPrime.card
+    A short Algol program written by Tom Sawyer to evaluate performance of the emulator by computing prime numbers.

+ArithmeticPrimeProc.card
+    A modified version of ArithmeticPrime.card that uses an internal procedure.

 Appendix-C-Example.card
     Source deck for a more complex Algol program, from Appendix C of "The Burroughs Algebraic Compiler for the 205 Programmer's Manual"